paolofacchinetti/blockchain-developer-bootcamp-final-project/README.md

 ### Redeeming Ether

 - User calls a `redeemEther()` function in the smart contract, withdrawing Ether from his available amount that's stored in the contract

-# Stretch goals

-- For now only the proposal's creator can close a proposal, whenever they want to.
-Implement a timer for each proposal (based on block #) after which anyone can close the proposal.
-- Support multiple protocols/DAOs from the same contract.